-Plantar Fasciitis usually presents as moderate to severe foot pain and stiffness localized to the heel and bottom of the foot.
+Plantar Fasciitis usually presents as moderate to severe foot pain and stiffness localized to the heel and/or bottom of the foot.
 It can occur in one or both feet.
+It is very common, in fact, 1 in 10 people will experience it at some point in their life.

 The pain usually occurs when you take your first step out of bed or after sitting for a while.
-It may also hurt when walking up and down stairs or from standing for long periods of time.
+It may also hurt when walking up and down stairs or from standing for long periods.

 The Plantar Fascia is a ligament (flat band) that attaches from your heel bone to the base of your toes.
 It provides arch support for your foot.
-Straining your plantar fascia, causes it to become weak, swollen, and inflamed.
+Straining your plantar fascia, causes it to become weak, swollen, inflamed, and extremely tight.
 This causes pain when you put pressure on your heel when walking or standing.

 Repeated straining of the plantar fascia causes micro-tearing of the ligament.
 Causes of straining the plantar fascia may include one or more of the following: